Wondering how to get to Skopelos island in Greece? Look no further!

 How to get to Skopelos from Agios Konstantinos

 If you are travelling up from Athens to Skopelos, it may be more convenient for you to take the ferry from Agios Konstantinos rather than trek all the way to Volos.
 Agios Konstantinos is about 2.5 hours away from the Greek capital.

 Ferries and hydrofoils depart from Agios Konstantinos at similar frequencies to services from Volos.
 There are approximately four boats per day in the period between June and September.

 There are no rail services that run the entire way to Agios Konstantinos.
 The most convenient way to get here from Athens is to take the KTEL Fthiotidos bus.

 The ferry boat from A.K to Skopelos takes approximately 3 hours and 45 minutes.
 You can disembark at Loutraki (Glossa) or Skopelos town.

 Do you have any additional questions or queries about getting to Skopelos?
-Please don’t hesitate to reach out to me via the comments below.
+Please don’t hesitate to reach out to me.

-I have been living in Greece for almost four years now and based myself in Skopelos for eight months in 2020/2021.
+I have been living in Greece for almost five years now and based myself in Skopelos for eight months in 2020/2021.

 I am happy to help as best as I can.
 Safe travels!
 Melissa xo